yadler97/unbelievable-minecraft-mod/README.md

 A truly unbelievable Minecraft Mod which adds various things like new ores, tools, food and building blocks.

+This mod requires Forge.
+To install the mod, just move the built jar into the mods folder of your Minecraft installation.

 ## Items

 ### List